top of page

 CALM & CONNECT

-A yin yoga, mantra chanting and sound meditation retreat created with love to support you to open into more of what you are
+A yin, restorative, yoga nidra and sound healing meditation retreat created with love to support you to open into more of what you are

 Yin yoga is based on the ancient Tao principles of yin and yang.
-They are in essence both complementary yet opposing forces with the yin being the concept that embraces the feminine and passive aspect, while yang is the active, masculine and changing aspect.
+They are in essence both complementary yet opposing forces with yin being the concept that embraces the feminine and passive aspect, while yang is the active, masculine, and changing aspect.

-Yin encompasses oneness and harmony within and with nature, and this style of yoga involves holding floor postures for longer periods of time while engaging in breathwork.
-Even though it is passive, it is still incredibly powerful as it focuses on the deep connective tissue of the body, like your joints, bones, ligaments and fascia networks, working mainly the hips, pelvis, lower spine and inner thigh areas.
+Yin encompasses oneness and harmony within and with nature, and this style of yoga involves holding floor postures for longer periods while engaging in breathwork.
+Even though it is passive, it is still incredibly powerful as it focuses on the deep connective tissue of the body, like your joints, bones, ligaments, and fascia networks, working mainly the hips, pelvis, lower spine, and inner thigh areas.

 The practice generally starts and ends in Savasana, the resting posture that prepares and cultivates the practice.
 Interestingly, although a Yin practice may look quite sedentary, it can be quite challenging until the body and mind connect and the body releases into the deep stretch.